 Wed Aug 27, 2003

 Big conferences are terrible.
 First, some theory.
-Attending an academic conference is like being a teenager again.
-This is why they can be so awful.
-You hang around trying to attach yourself to a group—preferably the cool kids, but in the end any group will do—and then these groups hang around waiting for something to happen.
+Attending an academic conference is a bit like being a teenager again.
+This is why it can be so awful.
+You hang around trying to attach yourself to a group—preferably the cool kids, but in the end any group will do—and then these groups hang around in semi-public spaces waiting for something to happen.
 Absent planning, groups exist in a permanent state of failing to decide what to do.
 Where should we go to dinner?
 Are we still waiting for someone?
 I heard there was a good party nearby somewhere.
 Where’s Ann, wasn’t she here a minute ago?
 Why amn’t I invited to where those people are going?
 Can’t I just go somewhere and get high?
 Why doesn’t anyone have a car?
 Does anyone know someone with a connection?
 I don’t want to have to go to my room.

 In practice not every moment is planned.
 In general, if you can’t be with the one you love, then love the one you’re with.
-If you have the option of going to dinner with some people now, or hanging around a bit longer in the vague hope of eating with some more interesting or more famous people later, to to dinner now*.
+If you have the option of going to dinner with some people now, or hanging around a bit longer in the vague hope of eating with some more interesting or more famous people later, go to dinner now.

 When you have the opportunity to introduce Bigwig A to Nobody B, do it in that order.
 Say “Bigwig, do you know Nobody?” rather than the other way around, because otherwise Nobody is forced to stammer “Well, uh, yes of course … um…”